-Despite short-term underperformance the long-term performance of the Company remains strong and it is pleasing to note that from the Company's inception in 1995 to 31 March 2016, the total return of the Company's net asset value per share has been 2,094.6%, equivalent to a compound annual return of 15.9%.
-This compares to a cumulative blended Benchmark return of 924.9%, equivalent to a compound annual return of 11.8% over the same period.
+The long-term performance of the Company continues to be strong and it is pleasing to note that from the Company's inception in 1995 to 31 March 2017, the total return of the Company's net asset value per share has been 2,728.1%, equivalent to a compound annual return of 16.5%.
+This compares to a cumulative blended Benchmark return of 1,175.6%, equivalent to a compound annual return of 12.3% over the same period.